 While Japan, Hong Kong and Thailand welcome millions of travellers each year, Taiwan is an Asian destination that is often overlooked.
 Off the coast of Southeastern China, just an hour away from Hong Kong, the island nation offers a variety of exciting attractions.
 Towering mountains, steep marble gorges, idyllic beaches and healing hot springs make Taiwan a paradise for nature seekers and adventure lovers.
 Also, it has the most diverse food scene in the world, thanks to the influences from Indigenous Taiwanese, Dutch, Spanish, Japanese and Han Chinese.
 Still not convinced why Taiwan should be on your list of places to visit?
 Taiwanese-born food and travel writer Cat Lin suggests these fantastic things to do in Taiwan.

 If you’re travelling with kids, you’ll be pleased to know that Taiwan is a family-friendly country, with excellent facilities and lots to keep the little ones happy.
 There are many Taiwan tourist spots suitable for families.
-Here’s a 7-day itinerary in Taiwan.
+Here’s a Taiwan Itinerary you will love.

 - 15 Incredible Things To Do In Taiwan